tu1426/wacm_ss18/README.md

 ## Development environment
 Start local MongoDB instance localhost:27017, go to /webapp directory and run `npm run nodemon-dev-server` to start the server and watch backend files and run `npm run build-watch` to watch the frontend files while developing.
+- Attention: DB creates a folder /data/db in directory of docker-compose file called to save states between container restarts!

 ## Technology stack
 For this exercise we chose MondoDB for database purposes, Node.js for backend development and Vue.js for frontend development.